Skip to content

 Pick & mix

 The Pick & mix segment has a very strong position in the Nordic countries and accounts for a large share of the total confectionery consumption, while the consumption of pick & mix is considerably lower in Central Europe where packaged candy and chocolate have a stronger position.
 In Sweden, pick & mix normally accounts for 30 per cent of the total confectionery market, while in the other Nordic countries it accounts for 5 to 15 per cent.
-Pick & mix candy as a market has been growing faster than packaged products in most Nordic countries.
-Due to the Covid-19 pandemic, pick & mix has lost market shares, however, is back to growth in 2022.
+After volume decline during the Covid 19 pandemic, pick & mix has recovered well with strong growth in both 2022 and 2023.

 The nut market

-Cloetta is also active in the nut market via the brands Nutisal and Parrots.
-The total nut market in the Nordic region is worth around SEK 5 bn, and the private labels of the retail trade account for approximately one third of the total market.
+Cloetta is also active in the nut market via the brands Nutisal in packed business and Parrots in pick & mix.
+The total nut market in the Nordic region is worth around SEK 5 bn, and the private labels of the retail trade account for approximately one third of the total market in value and 40 per cent in volume.
 In Cloetta’s main markets, the nut market is experiencing annual growth of 1–2 per cent in volume.
-However, in the past few years the growth has been around 4 percent a year in value due to price increases and a shift to the premium product category.
+In the recent years the category has been declining in volume but growing in value due to price increases and a shift to the premium product category.